pingcap/docs/tiflash/use-tiflash.md

 ### Set available zones

-When configuring replicas, if you need to distribute TiFlash replicas to multiple data centers for disaster recovery, you can configure available zones by following steps below:
+When configuring replicas, if you need to distribute TiFlash replicas to multiple data centers for the purpose of disaster recovery, you can configure available zones by following steps below:

 1. Specify labels for TiFlash nodes in the cluster configuration file.